Micronutrients

 Among micronutrient experts, magnesium is often recommended for muscle cramps, menstrual cramps, constipation, headaches, stress and/or poor stress resistance.
 Studies also show that the mineral can also be helpful in cases of migraine, diabetes, high blood pressure, depression or sleep problems.
 Doctors also often recommend magnesium during pregnancy.

-A good magnesium supply also has great mental value.
-The mineral contributes to normal nerve functions and affects the mind by regulating certain neurotransmitters.
-Some studies also show that magnesium has a calming and stabilising effect on the central nervous system and increases stress resistance.
-Magnesium deficiency, in turn, can be associated with fatigue, restlessness, mood swings, and sleep disturbances
+A good magnesium supply is also of great mental value.
+The mineral contributes to normal nerve function and influences the psyche by regulating certain neurotransmitters.
+Studies show that magnesium has a calming and stabilising effect on the central nervous system and increases resistance to stress.
+In contrast, a magnesium deficiency can be associated with fatigue, restlessness, mood swings and sleep disorders.

-There is not just the one “magnesium”, because the mineral is offered on the market in different qualities.
-Since dietary supplements are usually taken over a longer period of time, only high-quality products that are produced according to the pure substance principle should be used.
-This ensures the optimum absorption of the active ingredients contained and guarantees the best possible tolerability.
+Not all magnesium products are the same.
+The mineral is available on the market in different qualities.
+Since dietary supplements are usually taken over a longer period of time, it is important to choose high-quality products that have been manufactured according to the pure substance principle.
+This ensures optimal absorption of the magnesium contained in the product and guarantees the best possible tolerability.

 Further reading: